temporalio/proposals/ruby/type-hinting-converters-codecs-errors.md

 only expected to handle values and Payload matching it's specified encoding.

+#### JSON Converter

+The default JSON converter will respect [the interface](https://ruby-doc.org/stdlib-3.1.2/libdoc/json/rdoc/JSON.html#module-JSON-label-Custom+JSON+Additions) provided by the Ruby's JSON module to serialize/deserialize an object.

 ### Codecs

 And a payload codec is expected to implement this interface: